 Swimming safety really starts when the athlete leaves the house and should be in effect until the swimmer arrives home.
 Fatigue is a major deterrent to careful driving.
 Navigating a new route, severe fog, ice, and driving rain are factors that impede safe driving.
-Changing songs on a CD player or radio may lead to a serious accident.
-Cell phone use during driving has become a major cause of accidents for many youth.
+Changing songs on a CD player, MP3 player, or radio may lead to a serious accident.
+Answering cell phone while driving has become a major cause of accidents for many youth.
+Another is texting while driving - doing this is like playing Russian Roulette.
+If you need to make a call or text, pull off the road to make the call or send the text, then proceed on to where you were going.
+In Virginia, it is against the law for an under 18 year old to use a cell phone in any manner while driving.
 Rushing for fear of being late to practice or to a meet will increase the likelihood of a car accident.
 Tell your swimmers or adult chauffeurs to obey the speed limits at all times.
 Frankly stated, "Being late is better than being dead."